broxus/nekoton-python/docs/src/pages/concepts/abi.md

 ### Fields

 Fields describe the internal structure of the smart contracts data.
 They include contract state variables and some internal contract-specific hidden variables.
-They are listed in the order in which they are stored in the data field of the contract.
+They are listed in the order in the contract persistent data.

 ### ABI Types